zio/zio/docs/reference/stm/tset.md

 } yield sum).commit
 ```

-## Perform side-effect for TSet elements
+## Perform effects for TSet elements

 `foreach` is used for performing an STM effect for each element in set: